-It is conventional wisdom that a residential leasehold with over 100 years remaining is worth approximately the equivalent as a freehold.
-Where an further 90 years added to all but the shortest lease, the premises will be equivalent in value to a freehold for decades to come.
+It is conventional wisdom that a residential leasehold with in excess of one hundred years remaining is worth approximately the equivalent as a freehold.
+Where an additional 90 years added to all but the shortest lease, the residence will be equivalent in value to a freehold for decades to come.

 | Lender | Requirement |